What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds: Role of ML in the ADM Process

-Once we have moved to this world after defining the PAs, we use $\psii$ (instead of $\pii$) as a measure of task-specific equality, i.e., introducing PAs has changed the definition of worthiness in the specific use-case normatively; hence, a fair treatment would result by $\ti = s(\psii)$.
+Once we have moved to this world after defining the PAs, we use $\psii$ (instead of $\pii$) as a measure of task-specific equality, i.e., introducing PAs has changed the definition of task-specific merit in a specific use-case normatively; hence, a fair treatment would result by $\ti = s(\psii)$.
 The role of ML is to estimate $\pii$ or $\psii$ accurately, respectively.